ssciwr/QuantumGrav/QuantumGravPy/docs/datasets_and_preprocessing.md

 pre_filter = lambda data: data.y[2] != 2
 ```

-Then, we need the `pre_transform` function.
+Then, we need the `pre_transform` function which truns the returned dict into a `torch_geometric.data.Data` object.
 Here, we want to fix the adjacency matrix because Julia uses a different convention. we could have done this right away in the reader function, too, but it's a good way to show what `pre_transform` can do.
-We could also return another container from `reader`, like a dictionary, and only turn the data into a `Data` object in the `pre_transform function.

 ```python
 def pre_transform(data: Data) -> Data: